pschichtel/JavaCAN/README.md

 For local compilation:

-* Maven 3.3.1 or newer
 * GCC (or compatible)
-* Java 8 (Maven will enforce this)
+* Some version of Java (Gradle will download the correct one if necessary)
 * a libc
 * Bash

 For cross compilation:

-* Maven 3.3.1 or newer
-* Podman or docker and permissions to run containers (alternatively provide the `RUN_CONTAINER_COMMAND` env with a command that takes an image name)
+* Podman or docker and permissions to run containers
-* Java 8 (Maven will enforce this)
+* Some version of Java (Gradle will download the correct one if necessary)
 * Bash

 For tests:

-* Maven 3.3.1 or newer
 * A fairly recent Linux kernel with CAN support
 * The can-isotp kernel module loaded (Kernel 5.10 with `CONFIG_CAN_ISOTP` enabled or the [out-of-tree module](https://github.com/hartkopp/can-isotp))
 * [can-utils](https://github.com/linux-can/can-utils) installed in the `PATH`
 * A CAN interface named "vcan0"
-* Java 8 or newer installed
+* Some version of Java (Gradle will download the correct one if necessary)
 * a libc (unless compiled statically)

 For usage: